-Starting from 2004, this occasion has also been utilized as a nationwide competition to designate the Albanian participant for the Eurovision Song Contest, coinciding with Albania’s initial participation in the ESC.
-Anjeza Shahini‘s “The image of you” secured an impressive 7th place in the Grand Final in Istanbul, marking a highly promising beginning for a country making its debut in the contest.
+Since 2004, this event has doubled as a national competition to select Albania’s representative for the Eurovision Song Contest, aligning with Albania’s debut in the ESC.
+Anjeza Shahini’s performance of „The Image of You“ earned an admirable 7th place in the Grand Final in Istanbul, signalling a bright start for a nation entering the competition for the first time.

 Biggest successes